-  Cutting the 2020 census short could lead to even more missing data on indigenous people for the next 10 years.
+Cutting the 2020 census short could lead to even more missing data on Indigenous people for the next 10 years.
 Analysis of what’s available suggests that Native women are underpaid across occupations and education levels, but we need more information to target root causes.

-  At Syndio, we know the importance of using data to help promote fairness.
-For our customers, using software to dig into employee pay helps them identify and fix inequities like those Native women face.
+At Syndio, we know the importance of using data to help promote pay equity.
+Our software digs into employee pay to identify and fix inequities like the ones Native women face.

 Nationally, we know that pay transparency is crucial to creating accountability around improving gender pay gaps — so more data is an important first step to reversing the pay gap so that a symbolic day like Native Women’s Equal Pay Day is no longer needed.